stemey/dojo-generate-form/README.md

 - ideal to map to class-based languages like Java, because it supports the concept of type properties.
 - relations between resources (entities) is supported.
 A related resource can be opened in a dialog, a tab container or another custom opener.
 - Customization of UI by assiging attributes to groups.
 These can be TabContainer, Accordions or multi-column container.
 - Customization of attribute editor.
-For example for a string property you can choose between: textField, textarea, WYSIWYG editor or [Ace sourcecode editor](http://ace.c9.io).
+For example a string property can be displayed as a textField, textarea, WYSIWYG editor or [Ace sourcecode editor](http://ace.c9.io).

 Links
 ---------------